FAQGURU/FAQGURU/topics/en/angular.md

 * https://medium.com/wizardnet972/48-answers-on-stack-overflow-to-the-most-popular-angular-questions-52f9eb430ab0

 [[↑] Back to top](#Angular)
 ### Are there any pros/cons (especially performance-wise) in using local storage to replace cookie functionality?
-(Expert)

 Cookies and local storage serve different purposes.
 * Cookies are primarily for reading *server-side*,